neerajk10/spam-detection/README.md

 [optional]
 3. To compile the AppHttpPostJson.java
+   1. Go to the JavaFiles/HttpPostJson/src folder

-   type `javac -cp ..\lib\json-20201115.jar AppHttpPostJson.java` from the src folder
+   type `javac -cp ..\lib\json-20201115.jar AppHttpPostJson.java` from